Waiting for the Storm

 “Do you know what you’re singing, Yagrin?” asks Shazira.

-“It’s a blessing,” says Shazira, “that the fathers would recite over their young children when the fathers were called away to war.”
+“It’s a blessing,” says Shazira, “that fathers would recite over their young children when the fathers were called away to war.”

-And we stay like that until Tzina calms, and falls asleep.
+I sing again, and we stay like that until Tzina calms, and falls asleep.